Skip to content

 Participants who ruck consistently report improved sleep quality and sleep quantity.
 This emerges naturally from the combination of physical fatigue, body temperature regulation, and circadian rhythm alignment.

 The practical takeaway: Morning rucking is a sleep superpower.
 If you're struggling with sleep, it's worth trying before melatonin or sleep meds.
+A watch that tracks sleep architecture alongside HR - the Garmin Instinct 3 Solar is a popular pick - makes the sleep-quality gains a lot more visible week to week.

 11. Builds Mental Toughness and Sense of Accomplishment